vuldin/redpanda-day2-ops-course1/1-broker-mgmt/intro.md

 - Durability: you should have more brokers than your lowest partition replication factor
 - partition count: this value is determined primarily by the CPU core count of the overall cluster

 Right now a Redpanda cluster with 3 brokers is being deployed, along with Redpanda Console.
-Next a topic will be create with 3 partitions, each with 3 replicas.
+Then a topic will be create with 3 partitions, each with 3 replicas.
 Finally a simple client (provided by `rpk`) will be started in the background to constantly produce data while you run through this scenario.

+Click `Next` once you see that this process has completed (and you see a ready prompt).